spacenectar/builda/builda/README.md

 - Add the ability to easily generate your own scaffolds

-- Add 'Prefabs' - These will allow you to generate an entire project with a single command (Think 'create-react-app' but even more powerful - watch this space!)

 - Create a community marketplace for scaffolds and prefabs.

+- Add support for migrating to new prefabs without having to manually update custom files.

+- Add prefab partials to allow smaller parts of your project to be prefabs but not the whole project.

 - Version control of all scaffolds and prefabs